GraphPKU/PygHO/README.md

+TODO: fix spmamm and mamamm (for min, max, min aggregation)
-# pyg_subg
+# PygHO

-A library for subgraph GNN based on torch_geometric.
+A library for high-order GNN based on torch_geometric.

-# Tested environments
+## Installation
+We have tested `PygHO` in the following environments
 ```
 Python 3.10.10
 networkx==2.8.4